 |Charcot-Leyden (C-L) crystals*||Present||Absent|

 |Parasites Seen||Trophozoites of E. histolytica||Absent|

 |Bacteria Seen||Many motile bacteria||Scanty, nonmotile (Shigella is non motile bacteria)|

 |Growth on MacConkey Agar||Various intestinal flora may grow||Pure growth of Shigella spp. may be seen|

-- **Pyknotic bodies are the nuclear remains of tissue cells and leukocytes, they pay present in the stools of person suffering from amoebiasis.
+- **Pyknotic bodies are the nuclear remains of tissue cells and leukocytes, they may present in the stools of persons suffering from amoebiasis.